akka/akka/akka-docs/pending/stm-scala.rst

         atomic {
           either {
             if (left.get < amount) {
-              log.info("not enough on left - retrying")
+              EventHandler.info(this, "not enough on left - retrying") retry
-              retry
             }
             log.info("going left")
           } orElse {
             if (right.get < amount) {
-              log.info("not enough on right - retrying")
+              EventHandler.info(this, "not enough on right - retrying") retry
-              retry
             }
             log.info("going right")